myrmlbst/transcribe.AI/README.md

 ## Use Cases
 This webapp may be used to:
 - Generate subtitles for social media posts such as YouTube or Tiktok
-- Transcribe texts to be inserted in 'closed captions' for deaf/HoH users
+- Transcribe texts to be inserted in 'closed captions' for deaf/hard-of-hearing (HoH) users
 - Translate content into foreign languages for improved reach to international audiences, ESL speakers, and non-English speakers

 ## Directory Structure